If your car has a push button start, what happens if you can’t get it started?

 There will often be a physical key ‘hidden’ inside the casing to open a lock on the car (often found on the drivers door, sometimes to open the boot lid as well), in order to get into the car and pull out what you need.

 Different fobs have different ways to access the physical key, some flip out from the side, others are hidden in a pop out casing.
-On Toyota key fobs such as the Prado or Aurion, they are often attached to the key ring, which pops out when you push a release button.
+On Toyota key fobs such as the Prado, they are often attached to the key ring, which pops out when you push a release button.

 By virtue of being wireless, key fobs have to have a battery in them to send a radio signal to the car.
 Like all batteries, these get low and eventually die – usually not for years, though.